 Best places to stay near Bundoran – We recommend staying in Donegal town and travelling the 25-minutes south to the beach.
 For a budget-friendly stay, book The Gap Lodge B&B. See the latest prices and availability here.
 For a mid-range hotel, we recommend the Mill Park Hotel.
 Check prices and availability for this hotel here.

 Keem Bay, Achill Island is often voted one of the top beaches in Ireland.
 Achill’s most remote Blue Flag beach, and close to the town of Keel, Keem Bay beach holds the honour of being a signature point along the Wild Atlantic Way.
 You will find gleaming white sands backed by grassy slopes and it is sheltered by cliffs.

 A horseshoe bay, Keem is a little gem.
-A secluded, rural beach which is popular in summer with beach goers who enjoy swimming and other water sports.
+A secluded, rural beach that is popular in summer with beachgoers who enjoy swimming and other water sports.
 Local surf schools often use Keem Beach.
 In winter the beach and cliff-tops are popular with walkers and hikers.

 Keem Bay Beach was once voted one of the best beaches in the world by Big 7 Travel Media Company.
 There is a small car park and in summer there is often an ice-cream van but that is it where facilities are concerned.

-Keem Bay was a popular area for fishing of basking sharks in the 1950’s and 1960’s.
+Keem Bay was a popular area for fishing basking sharks in the 1950s and 1960s.
 If you are lucky, there is a viewing lay-by on the road as you come towards Keem, pull in and take time to see if you can spot any basking sharks in the waters.